The Christian Fish Symbol (also called 'The Jesus Fish')

 This use of the fish might also have been partly a protest against the Pagan emperors of the time, who named themselves Theou Yios (God's sons), which appears on Alexandrian coins minted during of the reign of Domitian, 11th Emperor of the Roman Empire, 81-96 AD.

 What else is associated with the fish?

-The lowercase Greek character for Alpha (α) is similar to the fish symbol.
+The Greek character for alpha (α) is similar to the fish symbol, as is the Omega (Ω) if rotated 90°.
 This may also have had some influence on the decision for Christians to adopt the symbol, since Jesus calls himself "the Alpha and the Omega"6 – the beginning and the end.
 (See also Alpha and Omega Cross.)

-And it doesn't take too much imagination to see "X" and "P" in the symbol, which form the monogram of Christ.
+And if we rotate the Runic character for "O" (ᛟ) by 90°, it doesn't take too much imagination to see "X" and "P" in the symbol, which form the monogram of Christ.
 (See also Chi-Rho Cross.)

 Sink or swim